Let’s look at a classic, effective method for structuring your cover letter.

-You have real skills for the post.
+You have real skills for the position.

-Don’t start a cover letter with “I’m looking for a job”.
+Don’t start a cover letter with “I’m looking for a job.”
 In this first section, the aim is to show the employer that you have understood who they are and what they are looking for.

 You need to make the recruiter feel you are not applying at random, that the process has been well thought out, you’ve prepared yourself and are motivated to land this job.

 Don’t wait, check out the company's values!
-To find them, consult their website or Google the company name along with "company values", and look at their publications and social media.
+To find them, consult their website or Google the company name along with “company values,” and look at their publications and social media.
 Etsy, for example, publishes their company values on their mission page:

-Note the values, as well as specific actions put in place by the company which seem important to you.
+Note the values, as well as specific actions put in place by the company that seem important to you.
 Don’t just copy or paraphrase the statements found on the website into your cover letter!
 You must communicate to the recruiter your reaction to these values.